jmcnamara/XlsxWriter/.github/ISSUE_TEMPLATE.md

 General questions on how to do something with the XlsxWriter module should be asked on [StackOverflow](http://stackoverflow.com/questions/tagged/xlsxwriter).
 Add the ``xlsxwriter`` tag to the question.
-This has a better chance of getting several answers and also helps other who might have similar questions in the future.
+This has a better chance of getting several answers and also helps others who might have similar questions in the future.